zam-jp/monitoring-flood/README.md

 ## How to Install and Run the Simulation
 ### Prerequisite
 - Have ROS Noetic installed.
 (Install from http://wiki.ros.org/noetic/Installation/Ubuntu)
 - Have Hector Quadrotor installed.
-(Install from [GITHUB repo: RAFALAMAO](https://github.com/RAFALAMAO/hector-quadrotor-noetic))
+(Install from https://github.com/RAFALAMAO/hector-quadrotor-noetic)
 - Have Python 3 (or above) installed.

 ### My Environment